xixiaofinland/sf.nvim/README.md

 - `SFOrg`  The module to interact with Salesforce org.
 - `SFTerm` The module to run commands in an integrated floating terminal.
+- `SFMd`   The module to deal with metadata and metadata-type.
 - `SFTest` The module to facilitate test running.

 Tip: You can read help.txt [here](https://github.com/xixiaofinland/sf.nvim/blob/main/doc/sf.txt), or use `:h SFOrg`, `:h SFTerm`, `:h SFTest` in Nvim to see more details.